expertanalytics/xal/content/about/employees/ada/index.md

 services:
   - datascience
 summary: |
     Astrophysicist researcher turned into data scientist and having fun with it.
 After 20 years in academia I decided to take on a new challenge and apply my skills in the industry.
-If you want to read more, please click on my name.
 ---
 Ada holds a PhD in Physics (specialization in Astrophysics) from the University of Barcelona, Spain, which she obtained in 2003.
 She has 20 years of experience in the academic world doing